 The comparison of the entry and exit inventory of fixtures determines whether the tenant has damaged the dwelling or its equipment/furniture.
 If no damage is to declare, there is no reason for the landlord to retain the deposit.

-The landlord has a period of 1 month after the inventory of fixtures of exit to return to you the entirety of the sum of money paid at the time of the deposit.
+The landlord has a period of 1 month after the check-out inventory of fixtures to return to you the entirety of the sum of money paid at the time of the deposit.

 It sometimes happens that the landlord does not return the amount due after this 1 month period.
 Don't worry, some owners manage dozens of properties and don't always think about doing so.
 In this case, feel free to remind him.
 You can send him a registered follow-up letter with acknowledgement of receipt.